lishid/gulp-watch-pug/README.md

-gulp-watch-jade
+gulp-watch-pug
 ===========

 Gulp plugin to use with gulp-watch.
-Used to trigger recompilation of dependent jade files through include or extend.
+Used to trigger recompilation of dependent pug files through include or extend.

 Usage
 ---